-Since 1966, when the earthquake insurance system was established, JER, the only company in Japan specializing in household earthquake insurance, has held to its management philosophy and management policy, and continues to work to realize them.
+55 years have passed since the earthquake insurance system was established, Japan Earthquake Reinsurance Co., Ltd. ("JER"), the only reinsurance company in Japan specializing in household earthquake insurance, has held to its management philosophy and management policy, and continue to work to realize them.

-JER has been making an effort to promptly and reliably make earthquake reinsurance payouts, such the 1995 Great Hanshin-Awaji Earthquake, the 2011 Great East Japan Earthquake, and the 2016 Kumamoto Earthquakes.
+JER has been promptly and reliably processing reinsurance payouts, its key mission, in the aftermath of disasters such as the 2011 Great East Japan Earthquake and the 2016 Kumamoto earthquakes.

-The earthquake reinsurance scheme is managed through public-private cooperation with the Japanese government, private non-life insurance companies and JER working together.
+Japan's earthquake reinsurance scheme is unique in the world.
+It was established as a collaboration between the Japanese government, private non-life insurance companies and JER.